wudelta/seattle-recovery/docs/aurora/protocol/PATCH_SAFETY_KERNEL.md

 □ The replacement boundary is correct.

-□ Every existing symbol has been accounted for.
+□ Every existing implementation element has been accounted for.

 □ The replacement is complete.